All About Leeks & FODMAPs

 (BTW, for a while Monash had an entry on the app for a blended leaf/bulb portion of ½ cup (38 g) being low FODMAP, but since it did not specify how much of each part of the plant, it was a fairly useless entry.
 They have now removed that information.)

-FODMAP Friendly does have three leek listings: leaves, bulb and “leek”, which we take to be leaves and bulb combined.
+FODMAP Friendly does have three leek listings: leaves, bulb, and whole.

 FODMAP Friendly lab testing results are as follows:

-½ cup (37 g) of leek leaves is low FODMAP, but there is a Max Serve of 83 g (no volume given).
+- LEAVES: ½ cup (37 g) of leek leaves is low FODMAP, but there is a Max Serve of 82 g (down from 83 g in prior tests).

-Leek bulb Passes and is low FODMAP in amounts of 46 g (no volume given).
+- BULB: Leek bulb is low FODMAP in amounts of 47 g (up from 46 g in prior tests).

 What Is A Leek?